 - a) the luggage trunk is optional (Art.
 253 g), - b) the spare-wheel is optional (Art.
-253 I), - c) in the case of an open car, the windshield and the transparent parts of the door are optional; however, if they are provided for, their dimensions are free (if no windshield is provided for, windshield-wipers are not compulsory), - d) In the case of an open car, the opening delimiting the driver/passenger compartment must be symmetrical about the lengthwise centre-line of the car. - e) An opaque and non-flexible part of the coachwork must extend downwards behind the rear wheels of the car to 20 cm minimum from the ground and over the entire width of the rear wheels and tyres.
-(Prescription valid as from 1st April 1972).
+253 I), - c) in the case of an open car, the windshield and the transparent parts of the door are optional; however, if they are provided for, their dimensions are free (if no windshield is provided for, windshield-wipers are not compulsory), - d) in the case of an open car, the opening delimiting the driver/passenger compartment must be symmetrical about the lengthwise centre-line of the car. - e) An opaque and non-flexible part of the coachwork must extend downwards behind the rear wheels of the car to 20 cm minimum from the ground and over the entire width of the rear wheels and tyres.